Films

 (France, 2024, 90 minutes, in French with English subtitles)

 Brown Auditorium Theater, digitalCarefree teen Totone spends his time drinking with friends and chasing romance.
-After the sudden death of his father, he is compelled to care for his precocious younger sister while trying to keep their dairy farm afloat.
+However, he must soon care for his precocious younger sister while trying to keep their dairy farm afloat.

 -